masashi-y/abduction_kbc/README.md

 * `--filename`: UNIX domain socket address used for the communication between Python and Coq.
 The default value is `/tmp/py_server`.
 * `--daemon`:  if set, the server is daemonized.
-* `--threshold`: Only triplets whose scores ared larger than this value are adopted as axioms.
+* `--threshold`: Only triplets whose scores are larger than this value are adopted as axioms.
 We recommend setting this to `0.4`.
 * `model`: path to model config file

 ### Usage of abduction tactic